 A Will Becomes Effective Only After You Die

-The best way to ensure that your estate — including all of your belongings and financial holdings — is handled according to your wishes is to write a will.
+The best way to ensure that your estate — including all of your belongings and financial holdings — is handled according to your wishes, is to sit down with a Denver estate planning attorney to write a will.
 A well-written will can make the process of transitioning property to survivors relatively pain-free, while also offering a chance to express personal sentiments toward loved ones.
 The process of creating a legal document can be a daunting task, and legal formalities must be complied with to ensure that your will is enforceable.
-That’s why many people turn to Lewis & Matthews for assistance with these important documents.
+That’s why many people turn to an experienced estate planning law firm like Lewis & Matthews for assistance with these important documents.
 We can simplify the process.

 Power of Attorney